To contact the WCB’s employer services department about your employer account, please email employerservices@wcbsask.com or call 1.800.667.7590.

 When COVID-19 may be work-related

-A worker may be entitled to compensation if there is a confirmed link between the workers exposure and their employment and they contract COVID-19.
-Based on WCB policy, Injuries – Communicable Disease (POL 02/2010), the following conditions must be met:
+Based on WCB policy, Injuries – Communicable Diseases (POL 02/2010), the following conditions must be met:

 - There is confirmed exposure to the disease in the workplace.